What does a Category Manager do?

 How to become a Category Manager?

-- Earn a Relevant Degree: Start with a bachelor's degree in business, marketing, or a related field.
-This education provides a solid foundation in business principles and market analysis.
+- Earn a relevant degree: Start with a degree in business, marketing, or a related field.
+This provides a solid foundation in business practices.

 - Network: Connect with professionals in the industry.
-Attend conferences, join professional organizations, and engage in online forums.
+Attend events and join professional groups.
 Networking can open doors to new opportunities.

 How long does it take to become a Category Manager?